machinat/sociably/website/docs/embedded-webview.md

 ### Receive Events from Server

-On client-side, you can use `client.onEvent(listener)` to subscribe events from server.
+On the client-side, you can use `client.onEvent(listener)` to subscribe events from the server.
 Like this:

 ```js
 client.onEvent(({ event }) => {